-Uncertainty reigns as the United Kingdom marches toward its planned exit from the European Union.
-But travel buyers can prepare for whatever lies ahead: deal, no deal or extension.
+The United Kingdom marches toward its exit from the European Union at an even steadier pace following the December 2019 U.K. election win by Conservatives, led by pro-Brexit Prime Minister Boris Johnson.
+Corporate travel buyers can prepare now for what lies ahead.
 Check out what you need to know about how Brexit could affect business travel.

 Air services between the U.K. and EU will continue and be unaffected until Oct.
 24, 2020.
 But there’s a good chance of delays and disruptions, particularly at the U.K.-EU border.